-10 Silent Signs You May Be Developing a Pain Pill Addiction
+10 Silent Signs You’re Slipping into a Pain Pill Addiction

 “It’s difficult to see the picture when you’re the frame,” Dr. Myer explains.
 Recognizing denial in yourself can be challenging.
 What may be easier to recognize is the “story” that seems all too familiar in addicts.